GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 * [Service-based architecture](https://en.wikipedia.org/wiki/Service-oriented_architecture) -
-  is a distributed architecture that may consist of a separately deployed presentation node, a set of coarse-grained domain-partitioned service nodes and a monolithic database.
+  is a distributed architecture that may consist of a separately deployed presentation node, a set of coarse-grained domain-partitioned service nodes, and a monolithic database.
 A very popular choice for many business-related applications.

 * [Event-driven architecture](https://en.wikipedia.org/wiki/Event-driven_architecture) - is made up of decoupled event